chimwemwe007/Awesome-Books-ES6/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Web Summit Conference: Mobile and Desktop Version
+# Awesome Books Project with ES6

-> This is a HTML/CSS and Javscript based conference web application.it has been developed as part of a Microverse capstone project.
+> This is a HTML/CSS and Javscript based project changing the previous awesome books project to include ES6 syntax.

 ## Built With